TRPeskett/yeast_segtrack_pipeline/README.md

 The movies this pipeline was developed on are bright-field, so the bright-field weights are the ones to start from.

-**Which weights produced the results reported by the authors.** Not these.
-We used `weights_budding_BF_multilab_0_1`, a bright-field model from a multi-laboratory YeaZ retraining effort that is not yet published and that we are not in a position to redistribute.
+**Which weights produced the results reported by the authors.** We used a bright-field model from a YeaZ retraining effort that is not yet published and that we are not in a position to redistribute.
 The pipeline does not depend on it - it loads any YeaZ UNet checkpoint - but segmentation quality on your own movies will differ from ours, and the example run below will not reproduce our output